cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 to set `chunk_length` to an integer near the square root of `length * bits` (see {{parallel-sum-chunk-length}}).

 The circuit is denoted `SumVec`.
-Each measurements is encoded as a vector of field elements with a length of `length * bits`.
+Each measurement is encoded as a vector of field elements with a length of `length * bits`.
 The field elements in the encoded vector represent all the bits of the measurement vector's elements, consecutively, in LSB to MSB order.

 The validity circuit uses the `ParallelSum` gadget in {{gadget-parallel-sum}}.
-This gadget applies an arithmetic subcircuit to multiple inputs in parallel, then returns the sum of the results.
+This gadget applies an arithmetic subcircuit to multiple inputs in parallel, then sums the results.
 Along with the subcircuit, the parallel-sum gadget is parameterized by an integer, denoted `count`, specifying how many times to call the subcircuit.
 It takes in a list of inputs and passes them through to instances of the subcircuit in the same order.
 It returns the